otac0n/otac0n.github.com/_posts/2026-03-11-building-a-metal-gear-mk.ii-inspired-self-balancing-robot-part-1-system-design.md

   - [B-U585I-IOT02A](https://www.st.com/en/evaluation-tools/b-u585i-iot02a.html) - $64 - STM32U585AI (160 MHz, 2MB) - too expensive and too many unwanted features
   - [STM32F407G-DISC1](https://www.st.com/en/evaluation-tools/stm32f4discovery.html) - $20.48 - STM32F407VG (168 MHz, 1MB) - three axis only

 I finally settled on the STM32F411DISCOVERY board based on my perception of the usefulness of the on-board hardware contrasted against the price.
+The AS5048A stood out as a good choice due to its ABZ and SPI modes.
+The larger of the motors, the GM4108H-120T, fit barely within the wheel dimensions of the Mk.II: perfect.

 ![System Desing (ordered)](/blog/images/mk.ii/foc-balancer-system-v2.png)
 <div class="alt" style="display: none"><pre><code>